DANGEROUS DRUG INTERACTIONS

 4. Levothyroxine + Iron or Calcium — Blocked Absorption

-What happens: Iron and calcium bind to levothyroxine (thyroid medicine) in the gut, forming insoluble complexes.
-Result: levothyroxine does not absorb, and your thyroid does not get the hormone it needs.
-Hypothyroid symptoms return — fatigue, weight gain, cold sensitivity — despite taking the correct dose.
+What happens: Iron and calcium bind to levothyroxine in the gut, forming insoluble complexes.
+The result: levothyroxine is not absorbed, and the thyroid does not receive the hormone dose it needs.
+Symptoms of hypothyroidism return — fatigue, weight gain, sensitivity to cold — despite taking the medicine regularly.

 Who is at risk: People with hypothyroidism who also supplement iron or calcium — especially women.